javascript-incubator/react-archives/README.md

-# Map of Thrones 👑
+# Totem

-Boilerplate for creating Arcgis Web Application 🌏 with React-Redux and Webpack,
+Boilerplate for creating Arcgis Web Application 🌏 with React-Redux and Webpack (_and without Dojo_),

 Primed with 💉 Bleeding Edge Mapping and Frontend Techs, like it uses